yylai/TwitarRedux/README.md

 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 In other words, design the custom cell with the proper Auto Layout settings.
 You will also need to augment the model classes.
 - [x] User can pull to refresh.
 - [x] User can compose a new tweet by tapping on a compose button.
-- [ ] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.

 The following **optional** features are implemented:

 - [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [x] Retweeting and favoriting should increment the retweet and favorite count.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
-- [ ] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+- [x] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Use icons for retweet, reply, favorite
+- [x] Allow reply, retweet, favorite to happen on main timeline as well as on detailed view

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How to re-use view controllers efficiently
+2. How to use design icons that have active / inactive states.

 ## Video Walkthrough